Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Broken editor with some editor-configurations
+* Fixed: Wrong stylings when using custome colors
 * Fixed: Display issues with some themes
 * Performance improvements and code optimizations
 = 1.5.3 =